sal55/langs/MLang/readme.md

 I'm primarily documenting what I've done for my own benefit, since there are various odd features where I can never remember how they work and in what language, and would like to finally have a stable set of languages as I've spent too long tinkering.

-This might be of interest to other people, or there might be things that someone can take away, even it's to help avoid making the same mistakes.
+This might be of interest to other people, or there might be things that someone can take away, even if it's to help avoid making the same mistakes.

 While short on advanced types, both the HLLs have a rich syntax with dozens of useful minor features including some experimental ones.